SMART CABLES

 HARNESSING TELECOMMUNICATION CABLE INFRASTRUCTURE TO MONITOR THE 71% OF EARTH NOT ACCESSIBLE BY LAND

-READ OUR LATEST SMART CABLE NEWS
+LATEST SMART CABLE NEWS

 READ OUR SMART CABLE BROCHURE

-WHY SHOULD YOU CHOOSE GÜRALP FOR YOUR SMART CABLE PROJECT?
+WHY CHOOSE GÜRALP INSTRUMENTATION FOR YOUR

 Flexible instrumentation

-Pioneering first SMART cable deployment
+Pioneering 1st SMART cable deployment

 True broadband seismic instrumentation

-Maximise the data quality for research applications
+Maximise the data quality for research applications with force-balance sensors that capture the full spectrum of seismic energy

 A full ocean observatory